 Living in an industrialized world puts an enormous range of stresses onto our lives and more emphasis is placed on attention to the external forces and events happening around us than our internal, somatic awareness.
 It is critically important to devote time and understanding to how you personally respond to stress and trauma and what it feels like in your own body.
 How do you physically react when stressed?
 Where do you feel the tightness and where are you most likely to become "stuck" in SMA either from repetitive stress such as long hours spent at the computer, emotional upsets or past trauma from injury?
 This level of understanding can develop by practicing Somatic Exercises for just 10 minutes a day.

-Kay teaches ongoing Somatic Exercise Classes at Woree and Trinity Beach and continues to teach Tai Chi and Qigong for the Cairns community.
-She is also available for clinical somatic lessons at her private studio in Trinity Beach.
+Kay teaches Tai Chi and Qigong for the Cairns community (visit www.taichicairns.com).
+Due to recent restrictions in relation to the pandemic, there are currently no Somatic Exercise Classes happening but this may hopefully change as time goes on.
+She is however available for clinical somatic lessons at her private studio in Trinity Beach.

 For information on Clinical Somatics and to find a practitioner in your city see the following link:-